Riftbound FAQ

 Commonly asked questions about Showdowns in Riftbound

-When does a Showdown close?
+When does a showdown close?

 Example

 You control a battlefield with a Stalwart Poro on it.
-Your opponent moves their Ravenbloom Student into that battlefield starting a Showdown.
-Once your opponent gains Focus, they play Hextech Ray targeting the Stalwart Poro which successfully resolves and kills it.
-The Showdown does not end right away and you gain Focus as usual.
+Your opponent moves their Ravenbloom Student into that battlefield starting a showdown.
+Once your opponent gains focus, they play Hextech Ray targeting the Stalwart Poro which successfully resolves and kills it.
+The showdown does not end right away and you gain focus as usual.
 You still have the opportunity to play spells in an attempt to prevent your opponent from conquering.

-What happens when I move a unit into a non-combat Showdown?
+What happens when I move a unit into a non-combat showdown?

 When do Attack/Defend triggers happen?